dram/trealla/docs/FEATURES.md

 selected by the server on success.
 A *Status* of 101 indicates success.

-Also, *parse/3* and *msg/3* can be used with raw WebSockets, ie. both client and server end-points were created with the '+ws' attribute (and so no upgrade was needed).
-This can be used to exchange BLOBs.
+Also, *parse/3* and *msg/3* can be used with raw WebSockets, ie. both client and server end-points were created with 'ws:' or '+ws' attribute (and so no upgrade was needed).

 For example: